uelandte/ProcWAS/README.md

 simulated data.

 A ProcWAS requires 2 data frames 1.
 A data frame of source codes (ICD-10-PCS and CPT-4 codes) along with dates of the procedure.
+Unlike PheWAS, dates must be included.
 2. A data frame of covariates (e.g. age, sex, genotype, genetic principal components).

-The workflow includes steps to map the source codes to CCSR categories, reshape the data frame to a wider format, merge the phenotypes data with the covariates data, apply sex-specific exclusions, and perform the regression.
+The workflow includes steps to map the source codes to CCSR categories, reshape the data frame to a wider format, merge the phenotypes data with the covariates data, apply sex-specific exclusions, and perform the ProcWAS regression.

 First we will generate a data frame of source codes (ICD-10-PCS and CPT-4 codes) along with dates of the procedure.